 Other age-related changes such as spinal stenosis, spondylolisthesis, or spinal misalignment that becomes progressively worse over time can also compress sciatic nerve roots.
 Not all sciatica is naturally induced.
 A sudden impact to the spine, as in an auto accident injury, could cause major spinal dislocation and disc herniation that pinches sciatic nerve tissue.

 Sciatica's symptoms have no trouble making themselves known.
 Either lower extremity (and, less commonly, both extremities) may be affected by:

 Chiropractic adjustment has long been used as a non-invasive treatment method for fighting sciatica.
 Chiropractors can make small but significant shifts in your spinal alignment.
 These changes help to move pressure off of the sciatic nerve root being pinched, allowing it to conduct signals normally once again.
-Our chiropractor in Omaha, Dr. Kosak, will examine your lower spine and analyze your symptoms with great care to determine exactly which disc or vertebra needs to be adjusted.
+Our chiropractor in West Omaha, Dr. Kosak, will examine your lower spine and analyze your symptoms with great care to determine exactly which disc or vertebra needs to be adjusted.

 makes an effective complement to chiropractic care for sciatica.
 Over thousands of years, Traditional Chinese Medicine practitioners have identified 9 specific acupuncture points that work particularly well against sciatica.
 From a Western perspective, stimulation of these points causes the body to release natural painkillers called endorphins, which can greatly ease the sharp leg pains of sciatica.
 It also relaxes neighboring muscles, which not only helps take the pressure off of nerve tissue but also makes chiropractic adjustments easier.